-- o known to be a EXPR, SUBR, LEXPR or LSUBR - o known to be a FEXPR or FSUBR which evaluates all of its arguments (e.g. AND, OR, etc.) - o a special FEXPR or FSUBR that the optimizer "understands".
+- 1 known to be a EXPR, SUBR, LEXPR or LSUBR - 2 known to be a FEXPR or FSUBR which evaluates all of its arguments (e.g. AND, OR, etc.) - 3 a special FEXPR or FSUBR that the optimizer "understands".

-The functions covered in the third case are those which are known to evaluate some of these arguments in a special manner.
+The functions covered above under point three are those which are known to evaluate some of these arguments in a special manner.
 For example, the optimizer knows that the function PROG evaluates all but its first argument and that the arguments to the COND function are lists of expressions to be optimized.